Now We Wait….

 As Election Night 2020 turned into the Day After Election Night, the picture was clear: there would be no picture.
 After four years of Trump, the country remained too divided to clearly decide whether he should stay or go.
 It remained possible Donald Trump might be decisively booted from office.
 It remained possible he might retain power.
 But there would be no resolution in these wee hours, with much vote tallying still to be done in those damn key swing states.

-In Pennsylvania, Philadelphia election officials stopped counting, noting they would resume in the morning.
+In Pennsylvania, Philadelphia election officials stopped announcing results of their vote count, noting they would resume in the morning.
 Throughout the state, there were about 2 million postal ballots—representing about 87 percent of those mailed in—still to be tabulated.
 That could take days.
 In Wisconsin, Milwaukee election officials said they wouldn’t be have complete results for hours.
 And in Michigan, the secretary of state warned not to expect solid numbers from her for another 24 hours or so.

 The most important election of all time was placed in suspended animation.
 And each side had reason to hope.
 Donald Trump had survived being knocked out in the early rounds by winning Florida and apparently faring well in Georgia (though there was a question about the Peach State).
 Fox News’ election desk said that Joe Biden had grabbed Arizona from Trump.
 If that held, the Democratic nominee could put together a victory by taking back Michigan and Wisconsin, along with a congressional district in Nebraska or Maine, where Electoral College votes are doled out by districts.
 That’s a path where he wouldn’t need Pennsylvania to prevail.
 But if Trump claims the same three states he most narrowly won in 2016—Michigan, Wisconsin, Pennsylvania—he would renew his White House lease.